Floofies/Differentia.js/CONTRIBUTING.md

 ```JavaScript
 runStrategy( strategy, searchAlg, parameters );
 ```
 An IOC wrapper for Generators/Iterators. `runStrategy` advances the iterator returned by `searchIterator` and executes Call-With-Current-State functions supplied in `strategy`.
 The state flyweight object is passed to `strategy.main`, which is executed for each element, and `strategy.entry`, which is only executed for the first element.
 If `strategy.main` returns something other than `undefined`, it will be returned to the caller.
+Once the iterator has reached the last element, `strategy.done` will be executed with the return value of `strategy.main` as it's second argument.

 `searchAlg` is the search algorithm iterator to use; it can be `dfs` or `bfs`, or any Generator.